 It’s true that some people have this skill, but most of them are farmers or chefs or both.
 As in, they do this so well, other people pay them for it.
 And why do other people pay for harvested, cooked food?
 Some people aren’t good in the kitchen, and the rest of us are too busy managing other responsibilities to have time to devote to careful meal planning.

 In trying to manage the responsibility of feeding myself alone as a poor single person, I’ve come to realize how much less of a burden it would be in my life if I could share the food I cook when I have extra – and be fed when I’m too busy or stressed out to feed myself.
 But not everyone has that kind of community in their life.

 Let’s be real: not even a medical professional can do this.
-One person’s health needs simply cannot be met by themselves alone.
-And yet due to a combo of increased social isolation, plus the barriers to health care access, many individuals try to resolve health issues alone.
+One person’s health needs simply cannot be met by themself alone.
+And yet due to a combination of increased social isolation, plus barriers to health care access, many individuals try to resolve their health issues alone.
 That’s something I have done too often, and it’s why I now advocate for community-based health care.

 Self-care and community care go hand in hand.
 Of course socializing can be necessary self-care, like going to a movie, a concert, or just to grab a cup of tea with a friend.
 And even when company isn’t required, having loved ones to share the joy with can make that self-care time more valuable.
 Each person needs a different balance of solitude and social time, but we all need both.